-Per the National Cancer Institute (NCI), if you’ve developed mesothelioma or any other cancer as a result of asbestos exposure, you should seek out a comprehensive cancer care physician who has extensive knowledge and experience in dealing with asbestos-related diseases.
-The following are a few physicians within a hundred miles of Gary that deal with asbestos illnesses and provide comprehensive cancer care:
+According to the National Cancer Institute (NCI), if you’ve developed mesothelioma as a result of asbestos exposure, you should seek out a comprehensive cancer care physician with experience treating asbestos-related diseases.
+The following are a few physicians near Gary that deal with asbestos illnesses and provide comprehensive cancer care:

 - Dr. Michael J. Liptay, Rush University Cancer Center, 1725 W. Harrison Street, Suite 774, Chicago, IL 60612, (312) 738-3732